Tyrone Mears: Seattle Sounders FC

 On 29 December 2014, Mears joined Seattle Sounders FC of Major League Soccer.
 Terms of the deal were not disclosed per Major League Soccer's policy.

 Mears made his Sounders debut, in the opening game of the season, where he set up one of the goals, in a 3–0 win over New England Revolution.
 For his performance, Mears was named in the MLS Team of the Week.
 It wasn't until on 4 July 2015 when he scored his first goal for the club, in a 1–0 win over D.C.
 United.
 Mears established himself in the right-back position throughout the season and made 37 appearances (34 in the league) in all competitions, as he helped finished fourth place in Western Conference, sixth place overall, and reach the play-offs in the semi-final.

 In 2016 season, Mears continued to established himself in the first team as a right-back position despite suffering from injury at the start of the season.
 Shortly after recovering from a hamstring, Mears made his first appearance for the club this season on 12 March 2016, in a 2–1 loss against Real Salt Lake.
 Mears went on to make 32 league appearances despite missing out 1 match, due to tactical changes at one point against FC Dallas on 14 July 2016.
 Mears then helped the club reach the final of the MLS Cup to play against Toronto FC and played the whole 120 minutes throughout extra time as a right-back and win the Cup after beating Toronto 5–4 in the penalty shootout.
 Just one day after winning the Cup, Seattle Sounders declined Mears' contract option for 2017.

-Atlanta United
+Atlanta United FC

-After his release from Seattle, Mears' rights were traded to Atlanta United in exchange for $50,000 of general allocation money.
+After his release from Seattle, Mears' rights were traded to Atlanta United FC in exchange for $50,000 of general allocation money.
 Mears was released by Atlanta at the end of their 2017 season.